SaishJ/React-Native-Basics/Readme.md

   3. TouchableWithoutFeedback: If you need to handle a tap gesture but you don't want any feedback to be displayed.

 - Button

   > A basic button component that should render nicely on any platform.

+- Alert
+  > Launches an alert dialog with the specified title and message.